qua-platform/qua-libs/External-Frameworks/Quantum_Orchestration_Server/readme.md

     def __init__(self):
         # If this line is omitted, the server will
         # create an instance for you, but your editor won't autocomplete.
-        # For good practice, it is advised that the user independelty adds
+        # For good practice, it is advised that the user independently adds
         # this line to the __init__ function.
         self.params = self.Parameters()

     @qos.qua_code
     def resonator_spec_1D(self):
         n = declare(int)  # Averaging index